Have your cake and eat it too

 What’s in a name?

 The simple French ‘Chocolat-Framboise’ leaves a lot to the imagination and an English audience wouldn’t know much about what kind of cake this was, so my first challenge was to choose an appropriate name.
-I’ve seen this cake translated elsewhere as a “glazed raspberry chocolate cake” or referred to as a “layer cake”.
-The former doesn’t account for the layers, and although the latter offers an accurate description, it doesn’t quite convey its finesse.
-Believe me, when you’ve made this four times, “layer cake” somehow feels like you’re selling yourself short for something so time-consuming and intricate.
+I’ve seen this cake translated elsewhere as a “glazed raspberry chocolate cake” which doesn’t account for the layers.
+I decided to opt for ‘chocolate and raspberry layer cake’ to recognise the various different carefully layered elements this cake involves (sponge, chocolate, raspberry compote and mousse).

 Being eggstra precise